peienlim/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object) and all `Tag` objects (which are contained in a `UniqueTagList` object).
+* Stores the EventBook data i.e., all `Person` objects (which are contained in a `UniquePersonList` object) and all `Tag` objects (which are contained in a `UniqueTagList` object).
+* Not modelled in diagram due to limitations of PlantUML: `UniqueTagList` object storing EventTags.
+  * The `UniqueTagList` class involves the use of generics to allow it to store both `Tag` and `EventTag` objects.
+  * Each EventBook stores a list of tags of type `UniqueTagList<Tag>` and a list of event tags of type `UniqueTagList<EventTag>`.
+However PlantUML is unable to capture the <Tag> and <EventTag> portion, hence we were unable to include the EventTag list in the diagram.
-* stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* stores a `UserPref` object that represents the user’s preferences.
+* Stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* Does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 ### Storage component